Borage: benefits, dosage, contraindications

 Premenstrual syndrome ✪✪✪✪✪

-Borage oil is traditionally recommended for premenstrual syndrome: painful breasts, abdominal pain, headaches, water retention, irritability...)
-GLA produces prostaglandin E1, which reduces the effect of prolactins involved in menopause and premenstrual syndrome problems.
+Borage oil is traditionally recommended for premenstrual syndrome: breast tenderness, abdominal pain, headaches, water retention, irritability...
+GLA produces prostaglandin E1, which reduces the effect of prolactin, implicated in menopausal problems and premenstrual syndrome.

 Posologie